 A developmental screen should be completed before this visit.
+We ask parents to complete a screening for social determinants of health form to provide the best care for your child.
 We will check your child's hearing and vision today.
-Please let us know if your child has any exposure to lead or you are worried about the iron in his diet.
+Please let us know if your child has any exposure to lead or you are worried about the iron in their diet.
 We will apply fluoride varnish at this visit unless you have established with a dentist.
-Flu vaccine may be given at this visit, if in season.
+Flu and COVID vaccines may be given at this visit, if in season.
 See our Medication Dosing Guide for recommended dosing of acetaminophen and ibuprofen.